 New Saskatchewan Book Commemorates Indigenous Soldiers

-On Sunday, June 21, on National Indigenous Peoples Day, author Janet Love Morrison will launch The Hawk and the Hare, from 10:00-11:00 CDT via Crowdcast.
+On Sunday, June 21, 2020, on National Indigenous Peoples Day, author Janet Love Morrison launched The Hawk and the Hare.

 The book is a fictionalized account of the friendship between her father, raised on a Saskatchewan farm, and an Indigenous soldier.
 Both men served as infantry scouts during the Second World War and saw action during the Battle of Caen, the march across Normandy and the Battle of the Scheldt.